This blog may contain affiliate links. Read our disclosure policy for more info.

 A lift ticket costs $127 CAD for adults, $99 for youths, $49 for children, and $99 for seniors.
 You can also stay at the ski resort and ski in and ski out every day.
 The Sunshine Mountain Lodge is a luxurious hotel only meters from the chairlifts – it’s easily one of the best places to stay in Banff for a ski holiday.

-Sunshine Village is my second favorite due to its larger size, magnificent views, and cool terrain.
+Sunshine Village is my second favorite due to its larger size, magnificent views (especially while riding on the Banff Sunshine Gondola!), and fantastic terrain.

 Mt Norquay is the furthest ski resort to Lake Louise and a 45-minute drive away.
 The ski hill offers some of the best views over Banff and is also open for night skiing.
-Mt Norquay isn’t a very large ski resort and the runs to me aren’t the best.
-I find it suited to beginners or those not looking to ski an entire day.
+Mt Norquay isn’t a very large ski resort and the runs (to me) aren’t the best.
+I find it better suited to beginners or those not looking to ski an entire day.

 Although not my favorite hill, the price for a full-day lift ticket is $74 CAD for adults, $56 for youths, $29 for children, and $56 for seniors.
 That’s cheap for Banff National Park.
 The closest hotel to the resort is The Juniper Hotel & Bistro.

 Regardless of where you go, skiing in Lake Louise is a must-do in winter!